Best Prepper Foods To Stockpile For A Future Disaster

 Words on paper (even disaster response plans) cannot feed the masses, illuminate the dark, or purify water.

-The City Officials of New Orleans learned the real value of their emergency plan was less than the paper it was printed on.
+The real value of their emergency plan was less than the paper it was printed on.

-Relying on a faceless Federal Government headquartered a thousand miles away to swoop in and save us in times of disaster is a fool’s strategy.
+Relying on a faceless Federal Government to save us in times of disaster is a fool’s strategy.

-Even the most stable, civilized nation on earth is only three days from anarchy at any given moment.
+Even the most stable, civilized nation is only three days from anarchy.

 Our constitution, our laws, and our public institutions are the framework that binds this nation together.